1. About morphine

 - feel dizzy, tired and have low energy – this could be a sign of low blood pressure

-If you have a fit go to A&E straight away.
+If you have a fit or seizure go to A&E straight away.

 Serious allergic reaction